mhende29/UWOMeteorRadiometer/README.md

 # UWOMeteorRadiometer

 Only supports Python 3, Python 2 not supported.
+Note: For it seems it doesn't work with Pi OS 'Bullseye' !

 ## Installation